 Treatment For Cystic Hygroma

 - Radiation therapy may help to prevent the growth of the cyst.
-However, the recurrence rate within a year is high among babies who underwent radiotherapy.
+However, the recurrence rate within a year is high among babies who undergo radiotherapy.

 - Chemotherapy with drugs such as Bleomycin may cause fibrosis of the cyst due to inflammation and prevent its growth.